GSA Blog

 MAYA LIN

-An aerial view of Flutter, by Maya Lin, that consists of a pair of sculpted lawns that mimic rippling water or sand.
+An aerial view of Flutter, by Maya Lin, showing a pair of sculpted lawns that mimic rippling water or sand.

-A landscape view of Flutter, by Maya Lin, that consists of a pair of sculpted lawns that mimic rippling water or sand.
+A landscape view of Flutter, by Maya Lin, showing a pair of sculpted lawns that mimic rippling water or sand.

 In 1996, Maya Lin completed her first GSA Art in Architecture commission, Sounding Stones, for the Daniel Patrick Moynihan U.S. Courthouse in New York City.
 In 2005, she completed another GSA art commission, Flutter, for the Wilkie D. Ferguson, Jr. U.S. Courthouse in Miami, Florida.
 Lin is perhaps best known for designing the Vietnam Veterans Memorial on the National Mall in Washington, D.C.
 As an undergraduate architecture student at Yale University, Lin received international recognition for her 1982 design of this enduring memorial.
 Her work often considers the intersection of art and architecture, how we move through space, as well as our relationships to the natural world.
 In this spirit, Flutter fosters an immersive experience for visitors, who are invited to traverse the rising and falling waves of soil and grass that comprise this mesmerizing earthwork outside the federal courthouse in Miami.